 The answer to that question is probably much more important to you than it is to us.
 We would encourage you to wear that in which you believe you can worship God.
 While we want to bring our very best to the Lord, we believe that the Lord takes us as we are and draws us to know, love, and delight in Him above all.

 4. Why do we call the services "traditional?"

 This worship service follows in form and substance with the Christian traditions of ages past.
 The consciousness of many people in our culture continues to remember familiar forms of worship.
 Many people are drawn to these forms from their own past and memory.
 It is our prayer that God will continue to use these forms so that even more people would come to know and grow in Christ.

-2. What are some of the traditions that are identified?
+5. What are some of the traditions that are identified?

 - Family Friendly: Bringing the whole family together to worship the Lord: young and old, rich and poor, the stranger and weak are all welcomed in the house of the Lord.

-3. Why do your services start at 8:15 and 11:00?
+6. Why does your service start at 11:00?

 Many churches begin their worship services at 11:00 a.m.
 This time was selected by our Session since many guests are accustomed to services starting at 11:00 a.m. all across the country.
 Thus, people who visit Young Meadows will expect to visit an 11:00 a.m. worship service, and we want our guests to to feel welcomed, expected, and greeted, not embarrassed by being early or late to worship.